sematic-ai/sematic/docs/cli.md

 settings.

 This is the full list of supported server settings:
-- `SEMATIC_AUTHENTICATE`: whether to require authentication on API calls
+- `SEMATIC_AUTHENTICATE`: whether to require authentication on API calls;
+  optional
-- `SEMATIC_AUTHORIZED_EMAIL_DOMAIN`: the email domain that is allowed to create accounts in the UI
+- `SEMATIC_AUTHORIZED_EMAIL_DOMAIN`: the email domain that is allowed to create accounts in the UI; optional
-- `SEMATIC_WORKER_API_ADDRESS`: the address of the remote cloud worker API, such as the Kubernetes API
+- `SEMATIC_WORKER_API_ADDRESS`: the address of the remote cloud worker API, such as the Kubernetes API; optional; if set, this should be set to the DNS location of the Sematic service within Kubernetes
-- `GOOGLE_OAUTH_CLIENT_ID`: the Google OAuth client ID to use for authentication
+- `GOOGLE_OAUTH_CLIENT_ID`: the Google OAuth client ID to use for authentication; optional
-- `GITHUB_OAUTH_CLIENT_ID`: the GitHub OAuth client ID to use for authentication
+- `GITHUB_OAUTH_CLIENT_ID`: the GitHub OAuth client ID to use for authentication; optional
-- `KUBERNETES_NAMESPACE`: the namespace to use for Kubernetes jobs
+- `KUBERNETES_NAMESPACE`: the namespace to use for Kubernetes jobs; required only for cloud pipeline submissions
 - `GRAFANA_PANEL_URL`: the URL of the Grafana deployment that tracks jobs details
-- `AWS_S3_BUCKET`: the S3 bucket to use for persisting artifacts
+- `AWS_S3_BUCKET`: the S3 bucket to use for persisting artifacts; required only for cloud pipeline submissions

 ### Cancel pipelines